 Amit Shah may meet Advani, Joshi on today

-New Delhi, April 08: BJP president Amit Shah may meet party veterans L K Advani and Murli Manohar Joshi on Monday, days after the party dropped both leaders as its Lok Sabha candidates.
+New Delhi, April 08: Bharatiya Janata Party (BJP) president Amit Shah may meet party veterans L K Advani and Murli Manohar Joshi on Monday, days after the party dropped both leaders as its Lok Sabha candidates.

 The BJP has replaced Advani, who represented Gandhinagar for many years, with Shah as its candidate from the constituency in Gujarat.
 Joshi has been replaced with Satyadev Pachauri in Kanpur.